 Pawprint Oxygen provides instruction cards that veterinarians can fill out with the patient’s flow rate.
 The card includes instructions for use, as well as a dosage chart for reference by the veterinarian.
 The veterinarian may choose to supply additional discharge instructions depending on the patient and their condition.

-This is in contrast with conditions that have progressive decompensation and are not dynamic obstruction such as CHF.
+This is in contrast with conditions that have progressive decompensation such as congestive heart failure.
 In these cases, you may instruct the pet parent to “Continue administering rescue oxygen and see a veterinarian immediately!”.

 The instructions for transferring patients would be similar: “Take (insert pets name) directly to (insert veterinary hospital) with the supplied oxygen.
 Change canisters when the gauge reaches empty approximately every (divide the volume of the canister by the regulator flow) minutes.”

-Additional discharge instructions may include instructions stating, “Follow all warnings on the canister.
+Additional discharge instructions may also include: “Follow all warnings on the canister.
 For example, do not use open flames or smoke when administering oxygen.”
 This is in addition to “If your pet will not tolerate the administration device or appears over heated, remove the device and place the tube coming from the regulator close to their mouth and nose while transporting to a veterinarian.”

 About Sean Smarick, VMD, DACVECC